 When more than one device raises an interrupt request signal, then additional information is needed to decide which device to be considered first.
 The following methods are used to decide which device to select: Polling, Vectored Interrupts, and Interrupt Nesting.
 These are explained as following below.

-In this method, the I/O device is organized in a priority structure.
+- Interrupt Nesting: In this method, the I/O device is organized in a priority structure.
 Therefore, an interrupt request from a higher priority device is recognized whereas a request from a lower priority device is not.
-To implement this each process/device (even the processor).
-The processor accepts interrupts only from devices/processes having priority more than it.
+The processor accepts interrupts only from devices/processes having priority.